Manta-Network/Manta/.github/PULL_REQUEST_TEMPLATE.md

 ---

-Before we can merge this PR, please make sure that all the following items have been checked off.
-If any of the checklist items are not applicable, please leave them but write a little note why.
+Before we can approve this PR for merge, please make sure that **all** the following items have been checked off:
 - [ ] Linked to Github issue with discussion and accepted design OR have an explanation in the PR that describes this work.
 - [ ] Linked *at least* one label from the `A-` and one label from the `C-` category against either this PR or its associated issue
 - [ ] Either this PR or its associated issue is targeted against the *current* Milestone ( otherwise discuss if it can be added )